22q11.2 Deletion Syndrome (DiGeorge Syndrome)

 - behavior issues (behavioral psychology)

-- learning difficulties and cognitive issues (neuropsychology)
+- learning problems and cognitive issues (neuropsychology)

 How Can Parents Help?

-To help if your child has 22q:
+If your child has 22q:

 Find a team that specializes in 22q.
 Not every hospital has all the providers needed to assess and manage a child with 22q.
 You can look online to find a 22q center at: